 #3: Change your server location

-If you chose a server far from your actual location, it could slow down your Internet speed.
+If you choose a server far from your actual location, it could slow down your Internet speed.
 Connecting to a closer server may help increase your VPN speed.
-Usually most VPNs provided recommended locations so if privacy is your primary concern use the recommended locations.
-In cases where you want to bypass geo-blocking just switch between servers in the same country.
-It is also worth noting that some VPNs like Cyberghost display ping, distance and server load percentage next to each available server, greatly simplifying the VPN server selection process.
+Usually, most VPNs provide recommended locations, so if privacy is your primary concern, use the recommended locations.
+In cases where you want to bypass geo-blocking, switch between servers in the same country.
+It is also worth noting that some VPNs like Cyberghost display ping, distance, and server load percentage next to each available server, greatly simplifying the VPN server selection process.

 I would love to see more VPNs provide such detailed server information!